olgaliak/active-learning-detect/audio/audiodetection.md

 `python youtube-8m/inference.py --output_file Bal_SamplePredictions.csv --input_data_pattern=features/audioset_v1_embeddings/bal_train/a*.tfrecord --train_dir model_new/dir --top_k=3`

 With the output csv file use [Bal_Train_Segments.csv](http://storage.googleapis.com/us_audioset/youtube_corpus/v1/csv/balanced_train_segments.csv) to validate that the video files were correctly labeled.
-Repeat this inference step replacing the `input_data_pattern` with the Unbalance_Data and then with the output tfrecord that is create with a custom wav file.
+Repeat this inference step replacing the `input_data_pattern` with the Unbalance_Data and then with the output tfrecord that is created with a custom wav file.
 > The Balance_Train dataset scores should be very accurate since we used this data to train the LstmModel.
 The Unbalnced_Train dataset will be a bit less accurate and your custom audio tfrecord for a user wav file will vary based on a variety of variables that will need to be further explored.